Zebra mussel: Europe

 The native distribution of the species is in the Black Sea and Caspian Sea in Eurasia.
 Zebra mussels have become an invasive species in North America, Great Britain, Ireland, Italy, Spain, and Sweden.
-They disrupt the ecosystems by monotypic colonization, and damage harbors and waterways, ships and boats, and water-treatment and power plants.
+They disrupt ecosystems through monotypic colonisation and damage harbours and waterways, ships and boats, and water-treatment and power plants.
 Water-treatment plants are most affected because the water intakes bring the microscopic, free-swimming larvae directly into the facilities.
 Zebra mussels also cling to pipes under the water and clog them.

 Grossinger reported it in Hungary in 1794.
-Kerney and Morton described the rapid colonization of Britain by the zebra mussel, first in Cambridgeshire in the 1820s, London in 1824, and in the Union Canal near Edinburgh in 1834.
+Kerney and Morton described the rapid colonisation of Britain by the zebra mussel, first in Cambridgeshire in the 1820s, London in 1824, and in the Union Canal near Edinburgh in 1834.

 In 1827, zebra mussels were seen in the Netherlands at Rotterdam.
 Canals that artificially link many European waterways facilitated their early dispersal.
 It is nonindigenous in the Czech Republic in the Elbe River in Bohemia since 1893; in southern Moravia, it is probably native.
 Around 1920 the mussels reached Lake Mälaren in Sweden.

 The first appearance of the organism in northern Italy was in Lake Garda in 1973; in central Italy, they appeared in Tuscany in 2003.

 Zebra mussels are present in British waterways.
-Many water companies are reporting having problems with their water-treatment plants with the mussels attaching themselves to pipeworks.
+Many water companies are reporting problems with their water-treatment plants, with mussels attaching themselves to pipework.
 Anglian Water has estimated that it costs £500,000 per year to remove the mussels from their treatment plants.
-Zebra mussels arguably have also had an effect on fishing, for example at Salford Quays, where their introduction has changed the environment for the fish.
+Zebra mussels arguably have also affected fishing, for example at Salford Quays, where their introduction has changed the environment for the fish.